MallikarjunaRaoPotti/SumSnap--AI/README.md

 Download Mode → Saves the scraped content as a PDF.

 Enjoy a clutter-free reading experience or save the content for offline use.
-📦 Requirements
-The dependencies are listed in requirements.txt.
-They typically include:

-streamlit

-requests

-beautifulsoup4

-nltk

-sumy

-reportlab

-ipython
 🤝 Contributing
 Contributions are welcome!
 Feel free to fork this repo and submit a pull request.